Canon 1Ds vs 5D

 Review summary: Canon 1Ds vs 5D

 So what is the bottom line?
 Is there a clear favorite between the Canon 1Ds and the Canon 5D?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1Ds: